evan1715/RecipeProject/README.md

 * Both routers have CRUD for creating, reading, updating, and deleting numerous things in the user account or their recipes.
 * User icons and up to five pictures per recipe.
 * Modules used are bad-words, bcryptjs, express, jsonwebtoken, mongodb, mongoose, multer, sharp, and validator.

+## Webpack
+* This project uses webpack.
+* Packages for webpack in this project include @babel/core, @babel/plugin-transform-runtime, @babel/preset-env, @babel/preset-react, @babel/runtime, babel-loader, css-loader, file-loader, html-webpack-plugin, mini-css-extract-plugin, moment-locales-webpack-plugin, sass-loader, webpack, and webpack-cli.
+* For plugins:
+- * @babel/core, @babel/preset-react, and babel-loader are required for webpack to compile React.
+- * @babel/plugin-transform-runtime will decrease the code size, especially when @babel/preset-env is used. @babel/runtime is required for it.
+- * @babel/preset-env is a smart plugin that will compile the the bundle to transform the JS to as early as ES5 to be more compatible with certain environments.
+- * css-loader, sass, and sass-loader are required to compile the SCSS stylings used.
+- * file-loader is used so that the logo for the page can be included into the bundle.
+- * html-webpack-plugin will create a new html file per compile.
+- * mini-css-extract-plugin will create a separate CSS file when compiled.
+- * moment-locales-webpack-plugin excludes unnecessary locales from being compiled with the bundle to decrease overall size by almost half.
+- * webpack and webpack-cli are needed to compile webpack and use for dev purposes.